-Ref Page Policy / Paragraph Main Modification Reason MM62 141 Table 4.3 - Site Allocations in Amend rows under Indicative Hous sing Capacity for SAP17 and SAF 21: Effectiveness and consistency with Sandwich Site Name (HELAA ref) Policy Number Development type proposed Indicative Housing Capacity MM64 and MM69 Land south of StonarLake and to north and east of Stonar Gardens (SAN004) SAP17 Housing 40 75 Land adjacent to Sandwich Technology School (SAN013) SAP21 Housing 40 60 MM63 141 SAP17 -Land south of Stonar Lake and to north and east of Stonar Gardens, Sandwich (SAN004) - Supporting Text Paragraph 4.177 Amend paragraph 4.177: 4.177 Given the constraints that exist on the site, the capacity of the site has been estimated to be approximately 40 75 dwellings.
-However this needs to be determined through the planning application process, based on the requirements set out in the policy below.
-As a consequence of MM63 MM64 142 Policy SAP17 - Amend paragraph 1, replace criteri ion e, amend criterion f and add a additional criteri on: For effectiveness,
+MM No. Page Policy / Paragraph Main Modification MM62 141 Amend rows under Indicative Hous sing Capacity for SAP17 and SAF P21: Sandwich Site Name (HELAA ref) Policy Number Development type proposed Indicative Housing Capacity Land south of Stonar Lake and to north and east of Stonar Gardens (SAN004) SAP17 Housing 4 0 75 Land adjacent to Sandwich Technology School (SAN013) SAP21 Housing 4 0 60 - MM63 141 SAP17 -Land south of Stonar Lake and to north and east of Stonar Gardens, Sandwich (SAN004) - Supporting Text Paragraph 4.177 Amend paragraph 4.177: 4.177 Given the constraints that e to be approximately 40 75 dwelling planning application process, base s.
+However th nis needs to be dete rmined through t the MM64 142 Policy SAP17 - Land south of Stonar Lake and to north and east of Stonar Gardens, Stonar Road, Sandwich (SAN004) Amend paragraph 1, replace criteria SAP17 -Land south of Stonar La (SAN004) The site, Land south of Stonar La Road, Sandwich as shown on the for an indicative capacity of 75 d informed by the site investigatio assets of archaeological interest criteria a). e In accordance with Policy SP ke and to no ake and to no e policies ma wellings.
+Th ns and the no i, including t rth and east of Sto orth and east of St ap is allocated for a e development cap eed to preserve an he scheduled mon onar Gardens, Sonar G andwich Stonar elopment e will be heritage but in advance of a planning application development will exceed the ation on the site.
+If the bird sur vey identifies th hat the